JTan2231/castra/README.md

 # Castra

 Castra is a friendly orchestration layer for lightweight QEMU-based sandboxes.
-It bootstraps reproducible development VMs with cached base images, a broker for host↔guest coordination, and a thin CLI that drives the core library APIs exposed under `castra::core`.
+It bootstraps reproducible development VMs with cached base images and a thin CLI that drives the core library APIs exposed under `castra::core`.
+Legacy broker/bus coordination has been removed in favor of the Codex harness vizier stream.

+> Heads-up: the `castra bus` and `castra broker` commands have been removed.
+Migration notes, protocol guardrails, and troubleshooting tips live in `docs/migration/v0.10-brokerless-announcement.md`.

 The CLI is a veneer over the library.
 Projects that embed Castra can disable the `cli` feature flag to depend on the core APIs without pulling in presentation code (see `docs/library_usage.md`).